regallll/motorstorm-modding-resources/General Resources/List of Tools.md

 ## Pacific Rift and Apocalypse only
 - [PSArcTool](https://github.com/periander/PSArcTool) - Unpacks and repacks .psarc files on Windows.
+- [PSASBR Tool](https://github.com/Cri4Key/PSASBR-Tool) - If PSArcTool fails, try this.
+Windows only.
+As per the instructions, you need Sony SDK's PSARC Tool (psarc.exe) from the link below, and rename it to psp2psarc.exe.
+You don't need psp2gxt.exe.
-- [PS3GameExtractor](https://mega.nz/file/DeITERiA#WRp5Qrz4jiq32XF8nQR9HoYvI2JagHdx21-M1fodhzM) - If PSArcTool fails, try this.
+- [PS3GameExtractor](https://mega.nz/file/DeITERiA#WRp5Qrz4jiq32XF8nQR9HoYvI2JagHdx21-M1fodhzM) - If PSASBR Tool fails, try this.
 Windows only.
 - [Sony SDK's PSARC Tool](https://disk.yandex.ru/d/iK9rk8jXieqLdw?ncrnd=3684) can be used as a fallback. `psarc.exe -h` for help.
 Again, Windows only.

 ## Pacific Rift only